Christchurch, New Zealand: usually a place that’s only recognised internationally because of its devastating 2011 earthquake.

 Personally, I loved it (probably because of all the fun stuff my boyfriend and I did).

-If you’re heading there soon or plan to at some point in your life, read on for all my top recommendations on how to spend one day in Christchurch.
+If you’re heading there soon or plan to at some point in your life, read on for my top recommendations on how to spend one day in Christchurch.

 Spending one day in Christchurch 101: start your walking tour at Cashel Mall where you’ll find luxury and high street chains in abundance.